zainabch123/auth-roles/README.md

 - Switch Bearer auth for a different style of auth (e.g. OAuth2, passport.js)

 **Option 3**
 - Implement a new model named `Permission` which connects roles to specific permissions.
-Examples dataset:
+Example dataset:

 | id | role | permission  |
 |---|---|---|